BUILTNYU/transit-flow-estimation/schedule-based/transit_flow_estimation/README.md

 ## How to Run
 0. The computer must support python3; install dependencies;
-1. Prepare and put the data in transit_flow_estimation/data folder (this folder already contains data based on Sioux Falls network);
+1. Prepare and put the data in data folder (this folder may already contains data for Sioux Falls network);
 2. Configure the model by modifying the config/config.json file;
 3. Run transit_flow_estimation.py; results would be stored in results folder.